 Our History: Founded in 1967, the Georgia Conservancy has a rich history of working with private citizens, business, government and academia to preserve and protect the state's natural resources.
 The Conservancy recognizes the connection between the environment, the economy and our quality of life.

 What we do: The Georgia Conservancy is a nonprofit organization that collaborates, advocates and educates to protect Georgia's natural environment.
-Called "the state's most influential environmental organization" by Georgia Trend magazine, the Georgia Conservancy focuses on environmental advocacy, land conservation, coastal protection, growth management and water quality and supply.
+Called "the state's most influential environmental organization" by Georgia Trend magazine, the Georgia Conservancy focuses on environmental advocacy, land conservation, coastal protection, outdoor recreation and stewardship, growth management and water quality and supply.
+We conserve Georgia's land and water.

 How to help: Join the Georgia Conservancy and help support our efforts to protect Georgia's natural resources.
 You also may volunteer your time, attend a trip or event and receive our online newsletter.